ballerina-platform/ballerina-dev-website/learn/deployment/azurefunctions.md

 - CosmosDB [trigger](http://ballerina.io/learn/api-docs/ballerina/azure.functions/annotations.html#CosmosDBTrigger), [input](http://ballerina.io/learn/api-docs/ballerina/azure.functions/annotations.html#CosmosDBInput) binding, and [output](http://ballerina.io/learn/api-docs/ballerina/azure.functions/annotations.html#CosmosDBOutput) binding
 - Timer [trigger](http://ballerina.io/learn/api-docs/ballerina/azure.functions/annotations.html#TimerTrigger)

-The following Ballerina code gives an example of using an HTTP trigger to invoke the function, and a queue output binding to write an entry to a queue, and also an HTTP output binding to respond back to the caller with a message.
+The following Ballerina code gives an example of using an HTTP trigger to invoke the function, a queue output binding to write an entry to a queue, and also an HTTP output binding to respond back to the caller with a message.

 ```ballerina
 import ballerinax/azure.functions as af;